BlackPie/machine_learning_az/src/1_data_preprocessing.md

 ```

 **Feature scaling** (some python libraries dont require it)
-We have to put all numbers on the same scale, becuase ML algorythms calculate square difference and it quite
+We have to put all numbers on the same scale, because ML algorythms calculate square difference and it quite
 depends on range of values.
 So instead of 40 … 60 in age column and 40000 - 100000 in salary column we will
 have -1…1 in every column.
-We use normalization or standartization for that.
+We use normalization or standardization for that.
 ```python
 from sklearn.preprocessing import StandardScaler scaler = StandardScaler()
 X_train = scaler.fit_transfrom(X_train)
 X_test = scaler.transfrom(X_test)
 ```